adambard/learnxinyminutes-docs/git.html.markdown

 HEAD is a pointer that points to the current branch.
 A repository only has 1 *active* HEAD. head is a pointer that points to any commit.
 A repository can have any number of heads.

+###Stages of Git
+* Committed - Files have been committed to the Git Database
+* Modified - Changes have been made to a file but file has not been committed to Git Database yet
+* Staged - Marks a modified file to go into your next commit snapshot

 ### Conceptual Resources

 * [Git For Computer Scientists](http://eagain.net/articles/git-for-computer-scientists/)